team4470programming/Instructions/README.md

-Instructions
+Instructions for 9-26-13
 ============

 Hello Programmers!
 Please follow the below steps and dont bother the leads about it. (num1, no questions)

+if(your homework == done)

+{

-  1) make sure all possible* and avalible panels are gridded (ruler and pen) and their pixel locations counted.
+  0) Make sure all possible and avalible panels are gridded (ruler and pen) and their pixel locations counted.

-  2) once the above step is DONE, FIND the code that exists to manipulate that panel and make the code work.
+    - this should have been completed on tuesday, even if you werent here, ask either corey or those that were here tuesday for the product of that

+  1) Talk to Andy.
+You need to get not just the next step in the FMS, but the complete set of instructions for each of your panles.
+    - write these instrusctions down and save them

+  2) Work on your panels until you are DONE and ready for lead approval, or time is up

+  3) If you are stuck, ask your partner if he/she is there, then ask the people are around you, then ask the leads.
+    - if the leads cannot figure it out, THEN and ONLY THEN will the leads ask Andy.

-  3) if there is ABSOLUTELY NOTHING to do, go to code academy and learn HTML/CSS and JavaScript
+  4) If there is ABSOLUTELY NOTHING to do, go to code academy and learn HTML/CSS and JavaScript

       -if you have finished those move onto another language, work on long term homework, or find a way to make the FMS work go faster

-  4) when you have to, go home
+  5) when you have to, go home

-  *possible: panels that have been created and drawn and are ready to be worked on, if they arent there, dont work on them, and dont ask about them
+}